AchilleSalaun/starter-academic/content/authors/admin/_index.md

 My work was about predicting alarms in networks via space-time pattern matching and machine learning.

-I recently defended my thesis and am eager to make my next step in the research world!
+I recently defended my thesis and am eager to take my next step in the research world!
-In particular, I feel I have still a lot to discover both from a human and scientific perspective.
+In particular, I feel like I still have a lot to discover from both a human and scientific perspective.
 Therefore, **I am currently looking for a postDoc abroad** (ideally in Eastern Asia).

-Feel free to reach me at {{< obfuscated_email "npuvyyrfnynha@tznvy.pbz">}}.
+Feel free to reach out to me at {{< obfuscated_email "npuvyyrfnynha@tznvy.pbz">}}.